 5.02.00 RESIDENCE AND TELEPHONE

-Each Cadet’s residence should be a reasonable distance from the Cherokee County Sheriff’s Office Training Center.
 All Cadets are responsible for seeing that the Sergeant has a current address on file with the Post.
 Cadets must notify their Sergeant of changes of address even if they are only temporary.
 All Cadets should have a telephone in their residence or cell phone so that they can be contacted in an emergency situation.
 Cadets are responsible for keeping current telephone numbers on record with the Sergeant.

 5.03.00 PHYSICAL FITNESS